 The temperature dependence of gases’ solubility in water directly impacts the lives of aquatic organisms.
 As you see, aquatic organisms like fish need oxygen for survival, and they get it from the water they live in by absorbing the dissolved oxygen in the water through their gills.
 As oxygen is more soluble in colder waters, the temperature mustn’t rise above a certain limit.

 But that is precisely what is happening these days, largely because of human activity.
 Power plants, for example, discharge huge amounts of hot water into large bodies of water, which then raise the water temperature and drastically affect aquatic life, which is a very undesirable result of such temperature dependence on gas solubility.

 Although liquids and solids exhibit practically no solubility change with a changing pressure of water, gases do.
 It has been observed that gases are more soluble in water at higher pressures.
 Carbonated drinks are excellent examples of this phenomenon.

 The effects of changing the pressure of water on the solubility of gases can be explained by one of the gas laws known as Henry’s law.
 It states that “the amount of dissolved gas is proportional to its partial pressure in the gas phase.”

 The simplest way to explain this dependence is that as pressure increases, gas molecules are forced into the solution to relieve the applied pressure.
 The following image should help to visualize this better:

 Due to the two physical phenomena described above, tap water becomes a good candidate, if not ideal, for holding dissolved atmospheric gases.
-However, when this water is poured into a glass and left at room temperature for a few hours, its pressure begins to drop as its temperature begins to rise.
+However, when this water is poured into a glass and left at room temperature for a few hours, the atmospheric pressure begins to drop as its temperature begins to rise.